ai-backend-course/agentic-workflow-service/README.md

 ---

+### Summarization Tool (AI Summary Service)

+Retrieved context is passed to a dedicated **AI Summary microservice**, which:

+* Condenses multiple retrieved documents
+* Normalizes noisy or overlapping information
+* Produces a focused summary for downstream reasoning

+This keeps the agent lightweight and avoids coupling summarization logic directly into the orchestration layer.

+---

 ## Evaluation & Grounding

-Before producing a final answer, the agent runs an evaluation step that:
+Before producing a final response, the agent runs an evaluation step that:

-* Inspects retrieved search results
+* Inspects retrieved and summarized context
-* Checks whether the final answer is grounded in retrieved evidence
+* Scores how well the final answer is grounded in evidence
-* Produces an evaluation score
+* Emits an evaluation score for observability

 This reflects a production mindset where **LLM outputs are treated as unreliable by default** and must be validated.